Ethandod/2700MajorProject/README.md

 Meanwhile, `Potentiometer_Read` is responsible for actually reading the current value from the potentiometer.
 This function likely interacts with the ADC module to capture the analog voltage level produced by the potentiometer's wiper position and converts it into a digital value representing the potentiometer's position or setting.
 This reading can then be utilized within the system for various purposes, such as controlling parameters, adjusting settings, or providing feedback based on user input.

 #### `serial.c`
-In `Serial.c`, the main focus lies in facilitating communication between the system's hardware and the application-level code, particularly concerning system call operations.

-At the core of this module are key functions like `serialInitialise`, which is responsible for initializing the serial communication interface.
-This initialization likely involves configuring parameters such as baud rate, parity, and stop bits to establish a reliable communication channel between the system and external devices.

-Another vital function is `serialTransmitString`, which handles the transmission of strings over the serial interface.
-This function specifically deals with sending either 'red' or 'green' strings over the serial connection.
-By providing this capability, the module enables the system to communicate predefined messages or status updates to external devices or other components within the system architecture, enhancing overall system interoperability and functionality.
+To interact with the potentiometer, traditionally used for input control or measurement, `pot.c`’s functionalities have to be managed.

+To achieve this initiation purpose, `Potentiometer_Init`’s responsibility is usually expressed in terms of the timing when it sets up Analog-to-Digital Converter (ADC) module unlike other related functions.
+This is done to make sure that hardware will be ready for reading an anlaog signal from potentiometer and eventually change it into a numeric form which is more convenient for the microcontroller or any other system processing logic.

+On the other hand,`Potentiometer_Read` deals in actual measurement procedure of what current value a potentiometer holds as of the moment when called upon.
+During such an activity there might much interaction between this function and ADC module in order to capture an analog voltage level corresponding to the potentiometer wiper position before turning it into a digital value which represents the position or setting of a potentiometer itself.

 #### `sweep_flag.c`
-In `sweep_flag.c`, the functionality revolves around managing the program status, which indicates the current state or condition of the program's operation.
-A significant function within this module is `ProgrammeStatus`, responsible for retrieving and providing information regarding the program's status.
-This function likely accesses and reads internal variables or flags that denote whether the program state is categorized as GREEN, RED, DETECTED, or FINISHED.
-By offering insights into the program's status, `ProgrammeStatus` enables other components or modules within the system to adapt their behavior or processes accordingly, ensuring synchronized operation and effective management of the overall system functionality.
+`sweep_flag.c` is mainly concerned with controlling the status of the program, which describes the current state that the program is in. `ProgrammeStatus` is an important routine in this module responsible for accessing the program’s current status.
+The function probably reads internal variables or flags that show whether the program is in GREEN, RED, DETECTED or FINISHED state.
+Essentially, `ProgrammeStatus` provides information about the condition of the whole system so as other parts in it can adjust accordingly, synchronize their activities and properly manage its performance.

 #### `timer.c`
-In `timer.c`, the primary focus is on managing timing operations essential for executing tasks at precise intervals, crucial for time-sensitive operations such as LED blinking or coordinating system events.

-At the core of this module are key functions like `timerInitialise`, responsible for initializing the timer functionality.
-This function likely configures the timer hardware, specifying parameters such as the interval at which the timer should trigger and the callback function to execute when that interval is reached.
+The main goal of the `timer.c` file is to manage timing operations that are used while conducting some tasks at regular intervals requiring precised timings thus imperative to time-sensitive tasks such as LED blinking or coordinating system events.
+This module comprises of vital functions such as `timerInitialise` which is utilized during the initialization of timer functionality.
+Here, the function is likely configuring timer hardware by setting parameters like the time interval that should trigger it and also specifying which function is to be called every time it reaches that point.

-Another critical function is `TIM4_IRQHandler`, which serves as the central component of the timing operation.
-This function is likely an Interrupt Service Routine (ISR) associated with the timer's hardware interrupt.
-When the timer reaches its specified interval, this ISR is triggered, allowing the set callback function to be executed promptly.
-By efficiently managing the timing aspects of the system, `TIM4_IRQHandler` ensures that tasks requiring precise timing are executed reliably and in synchronization with the system's overall operation.
+An additional important one is `TIM4_IRQHandler` which plays the lead role in timing operation this is an Interrupt Service Routine (ISR) which is associated with the hardware interrupt of the timer.
+It is this ISR that triggers when the timer reaches its set interval and ensures that the callback function is called swiftly.With proper management of timing issues within the context of the entire system, the purpose of `TIM4_IRQHandler` is to enable execution of tasks requiring a high degree of temporal precision (Fermi et al., 1976), which should be synchronized with the general operation of the system

 ### User Instructions

 - Ensure that the STM32 definition files are included in the project.
 These files contain crucial definitions and are essential for the application to function correctly.

-- Set your serial communication to use a baud rate of 115200 for optimal performance.
+- Set your serial communication to use a baud rate of 115200 for optimal performance to display if it is green or red.
+- Setup up the python code for your laptop.
+- Setup the STM32 with the potentiometer, lidar, pan tilt unit and buzzer.

--
+- Run the STM32 program
+- Adjust the potentiometer to the timing of the game for your liking.
+- Press the user button on the STM32 to start the game.
+- Can have as many players as you would like.
+- When the computer screen is GREEN you can make your way to the laptop.
+- When the computer screen is RED the lidar will scan the room and if there is any movement the buzzer will go off and the laser pointer ontop of the lidar will be pointing at the person who has moved.
+They will be eliminated from the game.
+- Repeat the rpocess of the GREEN or RED screen until someone touches the space bar in which the screen will turn BLUE and that person is deemed the winenr of the game.

 ### Credits